History Files

 Near East Kingdoms

-During the twenty-third century BC Marhashi (or Warahshe in earlier records) was a major opponent of the Akkadian empire, and seemed to have overrun Elam for a time, uniting local efforts against the Akkadians.
+During the twenty-third century BC, Marhashi was a major opponent of the Akkadian empire, and seems to have overrun Elam itself for a time, uniting local efforts against the Akkadians.
 In fact, it may have been the incessant military campaigns of Akkad which brought about the greater cohesion of Marhashi as a state as local rulers joined forces in a defensive reaction.

 Proto-Elamite cuneiform found at Jiroft

-Proto-Elamite inscriptions from the site at Jiroft have recently been found at the Konar-Sandal subsection of the site, dating to somewhere between 3000-2500 BC
+Proto-Elamite inscriptions from the site at Jiroft (possible capital of Marhashi) have fairly recently been found at the Konar-Sandal subsection of the site, dating to somewhere between 3000-2500 BC

 c.2350 BC

 Lugalannemundu of Adab extends Sumer's control to include territory from the Persian Gulf right up to the Mediterranean, bordering the Taurus mountains in the north, and the Zagros mountains in the east.
-Having subjected the Gutians, he confronts the king of the Marhashi, and leaves an inscription to record the event.
+Having subjected the Gutians, he confronts the king of the Marhashi state or confederation and leaves an inscription to record the event.

 Migir-Enlil